talwrii/ffmpeg-cookbook/README.md

 # Working with images
 FFmpeg provides filters to operate on video streams and audio streams and to combine these streams together into files.
 However, because an image is a video containing one frame FFmpeg can also operate on images.

 Some of the image based functionality which FFmpeg provides is analogous to the [Imagemagick](https://imagemagick.org/script/command-line-processing.php).
 Imagemagick only operates on images, so if you learn FFmpeg then what you have learned will also apply to videos.
-However, imagemagic has more features.
-Animated GIFs and webm images are examples of some "video functionalityt" that imagemagick provides.
+However, imagemagick has more features.
+Animated GIFs and webm images are examples of some "video functionality" that imagemagick provides.

-In general, if you want to output an image you can [use the `-frames:v 1` option (exampel)](#frames) to extract and image.
+In general, if you want to output an image you can [use the `-frames:v 1` option (example)](#frames) to extract and image.

 <a name="ts-frame"> </a>
 ## Extract a frame from a video